sezanzeb/sezanlight/install/manual_install.md

 sudo arp-scan --localnet
 ```

-which gives you something like `192.168.1.100 ab:cd:ef:12:34:56 Raspberry Pi Foundation`
+which might give you something like `192.168.1.100 ab:cd:ef:12:34:56 Raspberry Pi Foundation`.
+Then, run:

-Open the file called "config" on the client (comes with this repository), insert the raspberries ip like this (example):

-raspberry_ip=192.168.1.100

-**4. compilation and running**

-then compile the source and run the client. cd to the cloned repository:

 ```
-cd client && make
-python3 gtk.py
+sezanlight
 ```

-Note, that the client stops sending when the server cannot be reached anymore, so make
-sure to start the server before the client.
+and click on 'edit config'

+insert the raspberries ip like this (example): `raspberry_ip=192.168.1.100`